Harmonizing with Nature

 Yoga's Sister Science

-Ayurveda incorporates knowledge of the functional principles, known as Doshas, relating to the physiology and psychology.
-It looks at individual constitutions and treats on an individual basis since imbalance and disease manifest differently in different people.
-It is more than symptom management in that it addresses the root cause of disease, focussing on breaking the disease process and preventing it in future by re-establishing equilibrium through dietary and lifestyle modifications alongside mind-body healing therapies.
+Ayurveda incorporates knowledge of the functional principles, known as Doshas, relating to the physiology and psychology of the individual.
+Imbalances and disease manifest differently in different people and for that reason Ayurveda looks at individual constitutions and offers customized treatments unique to individual needs.
+Unlike conventional approach, it is more than symptom management in that it addresses the root cause of disease, focussing on breaking the disease process and preventing it in future by re-establishing equilibrium through dietary and lifestyle modifications alongside herbal and mind-body healing therapies.

-Ayurvedic wholistic perspectives could offer unique insights and comprehensive cost effective health management approaches within the current and emerging healthcare paradigm, especially in the areas of digestive health and preventable metabolic and autoimmune conditions, chronic diseases, pain management and help in understanding and navigating the many choices that affect our health and wellbeing.
+Ayurvedic wholistic perspectives could offer unique insights and comprehensive cost effective preventative and disease management approaches within the current and emerging healthcare paradigm.
+Ayurveda focusses in on the areas of digestive health and preventable metabolic and autoimmune conditions, chronic diseases, pain management and helps in understanding and navigating the many choices that affect our health and wellbeing.

 Hi, my name is Mamta.